RokuX9/RokuX9/README.md

-# Hi there! 👋 I'm Dean Nash, also known as RokuX9, a Fullstack Developer with a Passion for Gaming 🎮, Snowboarding 🏂, and Rock Climbing 🧗‍♂️!
+# Hi there! 👋 I'm Dean, a Fullstack Developer with a Passion for Gaming 🎮, Snowboarding 🏂, and Rock Climbing 🧗‍♂️!

 ## About Me